 The Group or its designated Plan Administrator retains fiduciary responsibility for compliance with any and all applicable local, state, and federal laws and regulations.
 This includes, but is not limited to, the provision of notices and documentation to Employees as required for COBRA continuation and as required by other provisions of the Employee Retirement Income Security Act of 1974 (ERISA), reporting requirements of the Internal Revenue Code, and the provision of group benefits to persons eligible for Medicare as required by the Social Security Act, as they are amended, and any regulations established under these laws.

-The Group agrees to maintain enrollment of 30% of all eligible Employees.

 The Company, as claims administrator, assumes only those responsibilities that are expressly agreed to in this contract.